What do my dog's kidneys do?

 How will my veterinarian determine the degree kidney failure in my dog?

-Your veterinarian will use the IRIS (The International Renal Interest Society) staging system.
+Your veterinarian may use the IRIS (The International Renal Interest Society) staging system.
 IRIS staging is based on serum creatinine levels, with sub-staging based on the presence of protein in the urine (as determined by a urine protein:creatinine ratio [UPC]) and measuring your dog’s blood pressure.
 By using this staging, your veterinarian has a better idea of how to proceed with treatment, monitor progress, and to estimate your pet’s prognosis.

 Since chronic kidney disease is basically just a wearing out process, how is it treated?